 Subscription Name Description env_status_subscription Triggers when the status of a server changes, including state and transition changes.
-The event reports the status change for every server that Agent is aware of.
-If you subscribe for the event on the Master Node in a Virtuozzo group, you will receive the notifications about the status changes of every server in the entire group. env_config_subscription Triggers when the configuration of a server changes.
-If subscribed on a Master Node in a group, reports the changes across the entire group hierarchy. alerts_subscription Reports resource allocation problems such as approaching or breaking certain limits.
+The event reports the status change for every server that Agent is aware of. env_config_subscription Triggers when the configuration of a server changes. alerts_subscription Reports resource allocation problems such as approaching or breaking certain limits.